-Isabella Ford, the daughter of Robert Ford and Hannah Pease, was born in Leeds in 1855.
+Isabella Ford, the daughter of Robert Ford and Hannah Pease, was born in Leeds on 23rd May 1855.
 Ford came from a prosperous family from the West Riding of Yorkshire.
 Although a substantial landowner, Ford worked as a solicitor in Leeds.
 Hannah Pease also came from a wealthy family.
 Her grandfather, Thomas Pease, had been one of the major shareholders of the Stockton to Darlington Railway.

 Robert and Hannah Ford were both Quakers and this influenced they way they raised their eight children.
 For example, although members of the upper middle-class, the Ford children were taught to treat the servants with "esteem, equality and friendship".
 Robert and Hannah Ford also believed in gender equality.
 Like her brothers, Isabella was taught science and history, as well as art and literature.
 The children were encouraged to develop inquiring minds and at home were expected to take part in discussions about current political issues.